sarpt/mpv-web-api/README.md

 ### Server Sent Events
 SSE is used by server to notify reactively of changes to it's various states, eg. change of currently played media file in playback, new media files added, new directories added, changes to the current playlist etc. SSE communication is optional and the idea is to have all states queryable by REST API endpoints with `GET`, but since this is a constant WIP it may not always be the case - SSE takes priority in implementation since `mpv-web-front` uses it primarily to get updates without polling the server constantly.

 Events are aggregated into channels, to which client subscribes.
 Due to limits of simultaneous connections count to a singular target, client should have only one open SSE connection that receives updates to all of the subscribed channels (that's how `mpv-web-front` does it).
-Since a standard Server Sent Event has "name" and "data" fields, the grouping has to be incorporated into one of them.
-For transparency of mechanism and ease of use, `mpv-web-api` uses name field with a `"."` separator to specify on which channel event was broadcasted, eg. `mediaFiles.added` is an `added` event on a `mediaFiles` channel etc.
+Since a standard Server Sent Event has `name` and `data` fields, the grouping has to be incorporated into one of them.
+For transparency of mechanism and ease of use, `mpv-web-api` uses name field with a `.` separator to specify on which channel event was broadcasted, eg. `mediaFiles.added` is an `added` event on a `mediaFiles` channel etc.

 In order to subsrcibe to channel(s), `/sse` REST endpoint should be used - how to use it is explained in the related REST endpoints section above.